zzn-nzz/cocoa-agent/contrib/CONTRIBUTING.md

 **⚠️ Evaluation Criteria Rule:**

-The evaluation criteria should ideally be a **simple string or number** that can be directly matched against agent output.
-This enables automatic evaluation without complex scripts.
+The final output of an agent should be easy to evaluate programmatically, ideally as a **simple string or number** that can be verified using a lightweight Python script.
+This enables reliable automatic evaluation without requiring complex verification logic.

-- ✅ Good: `Jason Wei, 9` or `$56.36` or `London`
+- ✅ Good: `$52.10` or `London` or `{"a": 1, "b": 3}`
-- ✅ Good: Numeric with tolerance: `2.8 (±0.1)`
+- ✅ Good: Numeric with tolerance or string with fuzzy match: `2.8 (±0.1)`
-- ❌ Avoid: Complex prose descriptions that require human judgment
+- ❌ Avoid: Open-ended output that require human evaluation
-- ❌ Avoid: Tasks that need complex evaluation scripts to verify correctness
+- ❌ Avoid: Tasks that need a very complex evaluation scripts to verify correctness

 **Initialization Types:**